homer-yttc/gatsby-baseline/README.md

 - 😎 [Prettier](https://prettier.io/) for code style
 - [gatsby-plugin-eslint](https://github.com/mongkuen/gatsby-plugin-eslint) with [preset config](./.eslintrc.js) for fine tune control.
 Out of the box extends from: `airbnb`, `eslint:recommended`, `plugin:react/recommended`
 - [gatsby-plugin-extract-schema](https://github.com/NickyMeuleman/gatsby-plugin-extract-schema) automatically extract Gatsby's graphql schemas, and process them against the eslint'ing, to ensure devs are not going out of bounds
-- [gatsby-plugin-root-import](https://github.com/mongkuen/gatsby-plugin-root-import), because `import x from '../../../y` paths are a bulls8it standard to live by :P
 - [gatsby-plugin-page-creator](https://www.gatsbyjs.org/packages/gatsby-plugin-page-creator/) _Gatsby's official_ helper plugin, for moving `pages` to a more meaningful place
 - [gatsby-plugin-catch-links](https://www.gatsbyjs.org/packages/gatsby-plugin-catch-links/) _Gatsby's official_ helper plugin, for detecting existing Gatsby routes found in `<a>` tags and converting them to `<Link>`s automatically
 - 🔎 [gatsby-plugin-webpack-bundle-analyzer](https://github.com/escaladesports/gatsby-plugin-webpack-bundle-analyzer) which is built on top of [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) to keep an eye on your bundle sizes